Three Ds of antisemitism: Demonization

 The second "D" refers to the portrayal of certain groups as evil, demonic, or satanic.
-The Working Definition of Antisemitism says that antisemitism "frequently charges Jews with conspiring to harm humanity, and it is often used to blame Jews for 'why things go wrong'.
+The IHRA definition of antisemitism says that antisemitism "frequently charges Jews with conspiring to harm humanity, and it is often used to blame Jews for 'why things go wrong'.
 It is expressed in speech, writing, visual forms and actions, and employs sinister stereotypes and negative character traits".
 If the criticism uses metaphors, images or rhetoric that implies that the Israelis or Jews are evil, it is once again a projection of antisemitic blood libels and rhetoric.
 One example of it might be making mendacious, dehumanizing, demonizing, or stereotypical allegations about Jews as such or the power of Jews as collective—such as, especially but not exclusively, the myth about the world Jewish conspiracy or of Jews controlling the media, economy, government or other societal institutions.

 Double standards

 The last "D" refers to the application of different sets of principles on similar situations.
 If a person criticizes Israel and only Israel on certain issues, but chooses to ignore similar situations conducted by other countries they are performing a double standard policy against Israel.

 The implementation of a different moral standard for Jews and Israel compared to the rest of the world, just like the delegitimization claim, discriminates against a specific group and is labeled as antisemitism.
 Similar arguments were made by Thomas Friedman, stating that Boycott, Divestment and Sanctions (BDS) movements that ignore the situation in Syria, Saudi Arabia, and Iran are hypocritical and antisemitic.
 On the same matter, Friedman has also written that the "criticizing Israel is not anti-Semitic, and saying so is vile.
 But singling out Israel for opprobrium and international sanction—out of all proportion to any other party in the Middle East—is anti-Semitic, and not saying so is dishonest".
-Prof. Irwin Cotler has also included double standards as one of the nine sets of what he calls "new anti-Semitism".
+Irwin Cotler has also included double standards as one of the nine sets of what he calls "new anti-Semitism".
 Cotler offers the denial to Israel of equality before the law in the international arena (i.e., "the singling out of Israel for differential and discriminatory treatment in the international arena") as a new antisemitic act.